emmacwatts/ECW_Thesis_Supplement/README.md

 ### VIGS metadata

-`primer_design/data/vigs_fragments.csv` records the physical VIGS constructs, their biological target names, and all intended NbLab360 targets.
+`primer_design/data/vigs_fragments.csv` records the VIGS fragments, their biological target names, and all intended NbLab360 targets.
 Several constructs target two homologues.
-A construct sequence is not necessarily an exact substring of every intended target, so the table must not be converted blindly into one exact sequence per gene.

 Before rerunning VIGS-aware primer exclusion, each construct should be aligned to every intended target and the matched target interval recorded.
 The current